osfieldgaga/Interface-NES-Controller-VHDL/README.md

 More on how the controller communicated the state of the buttons (this is what I actually used, thanks to them): https://tresi.github.io/nes/

-All we need to do is obtain a Patch signal, then 8 Pulse signals, and read the value of the Data line on the falling edge of the Pulse signal.
+All we need to do is obtain a Latch signal, then 8 Pulse signals, and read the value of the Data line on the falling edge of the Pulse signal.
 Note that it's easier to use the Latch signal as reference to read the state of the A button, and that the last Pulse doesn't give the state of any button, it can be used to know when the stream has ended.

 If you're like me and have a Famiclone controller (a copycat of the original NES Controller), this will be useful: